 To follow our lead with upgrades to the Intermountain kit, continue following these instructions.
 If you plan to use the Intermountain kit parts, follow the Intermountain kit instructions for the remainder of the build and then proceed to the section on painting and finishing.

 Plug the grab iron holes in the car body with styrene rod and sand flush.
 Install the side bracket grabs (Kadee recommended) on the sides.
-Refer to the following photos for placement.
-M55 is on the left and M55A is on the right.
+Refer to the above photos for placement.